slice-virat/slice-clipboard-manager/README.md

 ## Install

-    git clone <this-repo-url> && cd clipboard
+    git clone <this-repo-url> && cd slice-clipboard-manager
     ./setup.sh

 That's it.
 The script checks your machine, builds the app, runs the tests, and installs it to `~/Applications`.
 It needs **no administrator rights** and writes nothing outside your home folder.
 Takes a couple of minutes the first time.
+**If it asks for any admin creds for accessibility, deny it**

 Then look for the clipboard icon in your menu bar and press ⌘⇧V (command-shift-V).